Gulgong

 Income figures position the area below 75% of locations analysed nationally by AreaSearch

-The suburb of Gulgong's median income among taxpayers was $46,646 in financial year 2023.
-The average income stood at $60,696 during the same period.
-These figures are below those of Rest of NSW, which had a median income of $52,390 and an average income of $65,215.
-Based on Wage Price Index growth of 8.86% since financial year 2023, estimated incomes for September 2025 would be approximately $50,779 (median) and $66,074 (average).
-According to the 2021 Census, household, family, and personal incomes in Gulgong all fall between the 19th and 25th percentiles nationally.
-The largest segment of income earners comprises 30.9% earning $1,500 - $2,999 weekly (867 residents), aligning with the metropolitan region where this cohort likewise represents 29.9%.
-After housing costs, 85.7% of income remains, ranking at the 28th percentile nationally.
+The suburb of Gulgong's income level is below the national average according to ATO data aggregated by AreaSearch for financial year 2023.
+The median income among taxpayers in Gulgong is $46,646 and the average income stands at $60,696.
+In comparison, Rest of NSW has median and average incomes of $52,390 and $65,215 respectively.
+Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates for Gulgong would be approximately $50,779 (median) and $66,074 (average) as of September 2025.
+According to the 2021 Census, household, family and personal incomes in Gulgong all fall between the 19th and 25th percentiles nationally.
+The largest income segment comprises 30.9% earning $1,500 - 2,999 weekly, with 867 residents falling into this category.
+This aligns with the metropolitan region where this cohort represents 29.9%.
+After housing costs, 85.7% of income remains in Gulgong, ranking at the 28th percentile nationally.

 Frequently Asked Questions - Income